 Legal Online Gambling in Macau

-The legality of online gambling is uncertain in Macau.
+The legality of Macau online gambling is uncertain.
 Currently, there are no laws that prohibit accessing online casinos or setting up casino sites.
 At the same time, there is no legal framework for would-be Macau betting sites to obtain official licensing.

 Those who call Macau home are under no obligation to abstain from offshore betting sites.
 If you want to play casino games on any of the major international gaming websites, you’re free to do so.
 You can sign up, deposit real money, and cash out your earnings when you’re finished gambling.
 Thus, there are several reputable gaming sites that accept wagers from Macau.

-What isn’t as certain is the legality of local gaming sites.
+What isn’t as certain is the legality of Macau online betting sites.
 With no regulatory system in place, it’s impossible to get a license to offer wagers over the internet.
 Offering wagers without a license is most definitely illegal in Macau.
 You can just ask the 22 people who were arrested by Macau police for hosting an illegal bookmaking ring that took World Cup bets from around the world over the internet.

 Despite the confusing laws, it’s clear that you shouldn’t move to Macau with intention of setting up your own betting website.
 The safest course of action is to visit offshore sites that have the legal authority to operate in their home countries.
 You should most definitely avoid any type of underground Macanese betting website.

 Macau authorities have considered opening the region to online gaming in the past, but nothing has come of that.
 Occasionally, news reports circulate that some big firm or other is looking into offering some form of internet wagering.
 It’s just a matter of time before the issue comes to a head and we get something more definitive to report.